Aspirin for prevention of blood clots

 • Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.

-• Make sure that the medicine you have at home has not reached the ‘best before’ or ‘use by’ date on the packaging.
+• Make sure that the medicines you have at home have not reached the ‘best before’ or ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 Where should I keep this medicine?

 • Keep the medicine in a cupboard, away from heat and direct sunlight.
-It does not need to be kept in the fridge.

 • Make sure that children cannot see or reach the medicine.